What It’s Really Like Travelling Through the Canadian Rockies Onboard Rocky Mountaineer

 Pulling into Banff station—the final stop on my “First Passage to the West” and my first footsteps on Albertan soil—I couldn’t imagine a more satisfying way to end this leg of my journey.

 An Icy Interlude

 Although it’s fully paved and perhaps surprisingly well-maintained, the Icefields Parkway is unlike any other highway in Canada.
 You won’t encounter any semi-trucks or transports along the way (they’re forbidden by law), and there’s only one gas station servicing the 200-plus kilometre ribbon of road that skirts some of the best-known peaks—and glaciers—of the Canadian Rockies.
-(Take this Canadian Rockies quiz to find out how well you know your Rocky Mountain peaks.)
+(Take this Canadian Rockies quiz to find out how well you know these peaks.)

 One of those glaciers, the Athabasca, is the site of the Columbia Icefield Discovery Centre—one of the most popular stops along the Icefields Parkway.
 Here, 100 kilometres out from Jasper, visitors can trade their sightseeing coach for an enormous six-wheel-drive ice bus that ventures onto the glacier itself.
 Standing on the surface of this ever-retreating river of ice, you can actually fill your water bottle with the same pristine glacial melt that flows as delicate bridal veil waterfalls along this magnificent mountain-lined route.

 Check out 10 of Canada’s most beautiful waterfalls.

 After an overnight stay at the famous Fairmont Jasper Park Lodge, I was reunited with the train (same luxe Rocky Mountaineer GoldLeaf coach, different team of delightful Hosts) for my return trip west.